 Unknown Data Collection Practices

-One of the biggest concerns for you is that the TVMob operates without transparent privacy policies.
+One of your biggest concerns is that TVMob operates without a transparent privacy policy.
 You will never know what information the app collects.
 Unlike legitimate streaming services that clearly explain their data practices, TVMob users don’t know what personal information might be gathered or how it’s used.

 This lack of transparency raises serious privacy concerns, especially considering that streaming habits can reveal personal preferences, viewing schedules, and household information that users wouldn’t willingly share with unknown third parties.